Spotify for Creators vs Alternatives: When Free Hosting Makes Sense

 | Analytics | Spotify-centric | IAB-certified |

-Choose Spotify for Podcasters if: Growth tools aren't your priority yet.
+Choose Spotify for Creators if: Growth tools aren't your priority yet.

 Choose Captivate if: You're treating podcasting as a business and want marketing features.